eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 ### WorkloadControlLoop

 The WorkloadControlLoop is started for each workload with the creation of that workload and is running until its deletion.
-The WorkloadControlLoop receives the workload commands Update, Restart or Delete via the WorkloadCommandChannel and triggers the corresponding operation on the runtime connector.
+The WorkloadControlLoop receives the workload commands update, restart or delete via the WorkloadCommandChannel and triggers the corresponding operation on the runtime connector.

 ### WorkloadCommandChannel

-The WorkloadCommandChannel is a communication channel and responsible for sending and receiving workload commands to the WorkloadControlLoop e.g. Update, Restart or Delete.
+The WorkloadCommandChannel is a communication channel and responsible for sending and receiving workload commands to the WorkloadControlLoop e.g. update, restart or delete.

 ### WorkloadObject